wormhole-foundation/wormhole/docs/assumptions.md

 # Security Assumptions

 This page details various assumptions that Wormhole relies on for security and availability.
-Many of these are universally applicable to different decentralized protocols.
+Many of these are universal assumptions that apply to various decentralized protocols.

-This document assumes familiarity with Wormhole concepts like VAAs, lockups and transfers.
+This document assumes familiarity with Wormhole concepts like VAAs and lockups/transfers.

 ## Gossip network availability

-Wormhole's peer-to-peer gossip network relies on the [go-libp2p](https://github.com/libp2p/go-libp2p) and [go-libp2p-pubsub](https://github.com/libp2p/go-libp2p-pubsub) library. libp2p is a very popular library used by many major decentralized networks like IPFS and Ethereum 2.0.
+Wormhole's peer-to-peer gossip network relies on the [go-libp2p](https://github.com/libp2p/go-libp2p) and [go-libp2p-pubsub](https://github.com/libp2p/go-libp2p-pubsub) libraries. libp2p is a very popular library used by many major decentralized networks like IPFS and Ethereum 2.0.
 Nevertheless, like any distributed protocol, it may be susceptible to various denial-of-service attacks that may cause message loss or overwhelm individual nodes.